original creditor

 For many of us, 'debt collection' is a scary word.

 Those who have experienced it know that the process is not for the faint of heart.
-Despite the efforts you have made to catch up on the bills, they don't seem to go away until you have paid all the debt.
+Despite your efforts to catch up on the bills, they don't seem to go away until you have paid all the debt.

-There are several factors that make it hard for you to deal with the original creditor, including the amount and type of debt and the length of time for which it is not paid.
-While dealing with the original creditor may be the ideal choice, it is not always possible to avoid a collection agency.
+Several factors make dealing with the original creditor challenging, including the amount and type of debt and the length of time it has yet to be paid.
+While dealing with the original creditor may be the ideal choice, avoiding a collection agency is only sometimes possible.

 Why does debt go to a collection?

 The original creditor, such as a mortgage lender or a credit card issuer, thinks you aren't going to pay the debt.
-The creditor uses its own collectors or hires a collection agency to reach out to you.
+The creditor uses its own collectors or hires a collection agency to contact you.

 A collection agency buys your debt from the original creditor and collects the money you owe.